 Supporting a firefighter means giving us delicious homemade brownies.

-Okay, that last one is over the top, but I for one would never turn down a homemade brownie.
+Of course, that last one is a joke but I for one would never turn down a homemade brownie.

 Was this article long?
 Yes.